 Different banks may ask for a different set of documents so it is better to check beforehand.
 You can do that on the bank’s website, at a branch or by phone.
 The common documents you will need are:

-• Identification document
+- Identification document

-• Proof of address
+- Proof of address

 Accommodation Cost in Northern Ireland

 Have you decided on moving to Northern Ireland?
 That’s great news!
 Even though housing prices have been rising in recent years, accommodation there is relatively affordable, and in comparison to the UK mainland, they are quite lower.
-However, finding a property when moving abroad can be a weary process, and to help you make an informed decision, we have gathered some useful tips in regard to accommodation in Northern Ireland.
+However, finding a property when moving abroad can be a weary process, and to help you make an informed decision, we have gathered some useful tips regarding accommodation in Northern Ireland.

 Rents